emswann/StarWarsRPG/README.md

 # Stars Wars RPG Game

-Star Wars uses JavaScript and jQuery to create an interactice role playing game.
+Star Wars uses JavaScript and jQuery to create an interactive role playing game.
 The application is developed using an Object-oriented approach and makes use of constructor classes to represent the characters.

 Each character in the game has three attributes: Health Points, Attack Power and Counter Attack Power.